RyffProject/ryff-api/README.md

 You will need to edit `resources/config.php` for your setup.
 The SITE_ROOT will be used for URLs returned by the API.
 DB_PASS and TEST_DB_PASS will need to be set if you gave a password to your database user.
 By default TEST_MODE is set to true, and will need to be changed to false before using in a non-testing environment.

+The GD image processing extension needs to be installed for PHP.
+You can check if this is installed by checking `phpinfo()`.

+You will also need to have ffmpeg installed.
+If you are using Ubuntu and `avconv` instead of `ffmpeg`, you will need to change the FFMPEG_COMMAND constant in `resources/config.php` to be "avconv".

 ### Tests

 The test script can be run by